dfinity/examples/motoko/minimal-counter-dapp/README.md

 - Add backend functions for a counter (count, get count and reset count)
 - Implement backend functions in the frontend
 - Deploy the canister smart contract locally
 - Test backend with Candid UI and command line using DFX, and test frontend in browser

 ## Installation
 This example project can be cloned, installed and deployed locally, for learning and testing purposes.
 The instructions are based on running the example on either macOS or Linux, but when using WSL2 on Windows, the instructions will be the same.

 ### Prerequisites
-The example project requires the following installed:
+The example project requeres the following installed:

-- git
+- GitHub
 - Node.js
 - DFX

-Git and Node can be installed from various package managers.
+GitHub and Node can be installed from various package managers.
 DFX can be installed following the instructions [here](https://smartcontracts.org/docs/quickstart/local-quickstart.html#download-and-install).

 ### Install
 Install the example dapp project: